Model Selection for Treatment Choice: Penalized Welfare Maximization: Penalized Welfare Maximization

 \section{Penalized Welfare Maximization}

 In this section, we present the main results of our paper.
-In Section \ref{ss:EWM}, we review the properties of the empirical welfare maximization (EWM) rule of \cite{kt2015}, which will motivate the PWM rule and serve as an important building block in its construction.
+In Section \ref{ss:EWM}, we review some properties of the empirical welfare maximization (EWM) rule of \cite{kt2015}, which will motivate the PWM rule and serve as an important building block in its construction.
 In Section \ref{ss:PWMres}, we define the penalized welfare maximization rule and present bounds on its maximum $\mathcal{G}$-regret for general penalties.
-In Section \ref{ss:PWMpen} we illustrate these results by applying them to some specific penalties.
-Finally, in Section \ref{ss:PWMe} we present results for a modification of the PWM rule for applications where the propensity score is not known and must be estimated.
+In Section \ref{ss:PWMpen} we illustrate these results by applying them to some specific penalties, and in particular we show that a standard ``hold-out" procedure can be formalized as a penalty which satisfies our assumptions.
+In Section \ref{ss:PWMe} we present results for a modification of the PWM rule for quasi-experimental settings where the propensity score is not known and must be estimated.